 - How do we typically allocate decision-making rights? - How do divisions or units typically collaborate with each other? - How are leaders communicated with and held accountable?

-Each of the DEI Governance Archetypes may be suited for some types of companies but can be customized to specific contexts
+Fxhihit 8 Each of the DEI Governance Archetypes may be suited for some types of companies but can be customized to specific contexts in day-to-day ways of working

 Types of companies it works for